Great Ormond Street Hospital for Children NHS Trust offers a range of unique laboratory services covering both routine and specialist testing.

 Our world-class teams are comprised of clinical and biomedical scientists, researchers, and support staff.
 The teams play an essential role in the diagnosis and treatment of childhood illness, as well as acting as a specialist referral centre for hospitals, clinics and clinicians across the world.
 We also provide some services for testing of adult samples.

-Our services are accredited by UK Accreditation Service (UKAS) against ISO15189:2012.
+Most tests offered by our services are accredited by UK Accreditation Service (UKAS) against ISO15189.
 Work conducted under accreditation shall be reported in a clear and unambiguous way.
 It is a mandatory requirement for an accredited laboratory to clearly reference UKAS accreditation on all reports that include accredited results, either by use of the appropriate symbol or statement.
 When reports incorporating reference to UKAS accreditation contain results from non-accredited tests, the non-accredited work shall be clearly identified as ‘Not UKAS accredited’.
-The scope of accreditation can be found on the UKAS website.
+Follow the link below for the scope of accreditation for each laboratory: